 Environmental factors that affect the population’s health are increasingly coming under the microscope to be studied and analyzed.
 Governments across the globe are addressing the issue.
 Toward this end, innovative technologies are being developed.

-As hospitals struggle to manage the rapid inflow of patients during a health crisis, telehealth can play a vital role in reducing costs and operating expenses.
+As hospitals struggle to manage the rapid inflow of patients during a digital health crisis, telehealth can play a vital role in reducing costs and operating expenses.
 Beyond that, it also enhances the patient experience through robust automation and analytic tools.
 It is no wonder that there is a consistent uptick in telehealth information statistics.
 As we realize the necessity of empowering patients to take charge of their health, this approach enables patients to access and utilize healthcare technology to monitor, report, and record vital information.
 Telemedicine statistics display that when physician capacity and availability are limited, this approach serves as a boon.
 Adopting innovative technologies that cater to the needs of changing times is imperative.